-So you want to send email campaigns, huh?
-We can help you with that!
-Either follow our guide below or check out our LAB course on deliverability.
+So you want to start sending email campaigns?
+Braze can help you with that!
+Either follow our guides or check out our Email Onboarding Braze Learning course.

 Before you start sending emails, there are some things you need.
-Refer to the basic chart below to learn more.
+Refer to the following chart to learn more.

 |Subdomains||This is a subdivision of a domain and typically looks like:

-IP Warming is the most important step in the email setup process.
-Though it is not your first step (it’s actually the last!), we’re calling it out here and now to let you know that you must absolutely warm up your IP address or any emails you send will be sent to spam or be subject to other send barriers.
-All of this will be for nothing!
+IP warming is the most important step in the email setup process.
+Though it is not your first step (it’s actually the last!), we’re calling it out here to let you know that you must absolutely warm up your IP address or any emails you send will be sent to spam or be subject to other send barriers.

-IP Warmup is when you send a relatively small number of emails out in your first batch, then slightly increase the volume in the next batch, and so on, until you reach your typical daily volume.
+IP warmup is when you send a relatively small number of emails out in your first batch, then over time, slightly increase the volume in the following batches until you reach your typical daily volume.
 This is done at the very end of your email set up process.

-After you’re done with your IP Warmup, feel free to start creating and sending emails!
+After you’re done warming up your IP, feel free to start creating and sending emails!

 For more information on email at Braze, check out our dedicated email section.